nateskate256/lend-your-hands/README.md

 ## Installation

-Using firebase for authentication, MongoDB for database, Node, Express, axios and graphql.
+Using firebase for authentication, MongoDB for database, Node, Express, and axios.

 ## Usage
-This is a MERN application using axios and graphql.
-We utilize an API from volunteer match to access volunteer opportunities.
+This is a MERN application using axios.
+We utilize an API from RescueGroup to access adoption opportunities.
 The user will be able to search for opportunities in the local area by entering city or zip code.
 We also use Google Maps to pin point opportunities.

 ## License